PseudoMon/miniblaseball/README.md

 ## The website's source code
-Source code that pertains to the site are all inside the `src` folder.
+Source code that pertains to the site (as opposed to the data) are all inside the `src` folder.
 Most of the processing happens in the main `app.svelte`.

 Machine-readable players data is contained within `players.json`, which should be generated by the Python script. `teams.json` contains the teams divided by subleagues, to be displayed in the filter menu.
 Both these files should be created through the Python script.